hellopradeep69/topen/README.md

  end, { desc = "Code Runner" })
 ```

-- NOTE: vim.cmd("startinsert") is optional it is useful exit quickly
+- NOTE: vim.cmd("startinsert") is optional it is to useful exit quickly

 #### Known Problem that might occur